Perception Gaps: The Expensive Truth About High-Trust Teams

 - Generators were nearly absent at only 6.2% - These team members excel at identifying opportunities and seeing things from different perspectives.

-The cognitive distribution explained the dynamic I observed perfectly.
-With 77.3% of the team being Optimizers and Implementers, they had created a cognitive echo chamber.
-David, an Optimizer, naturally focused on analyzing and fine-tuning solutions.
-Michael, an Implementer, focused on execution and action.
-Neither possessed the cognitive preferences needed to thoroughly define the problem and ensure shared understanding before moving to implementation.
+The distribution explained the dynamic I had observed; the team had created a cognitive echo chamber where assumptions went unchallenged.
+David, an Optimizer, naturally excelled at analyzing and fine-tuning solutions.
+Michael, an Implementer, wanted to make progress on what the team already understood.
+Neither were naturally inclined to seek out alternatives, define the problem, and ensure shared understanding before moving to implementation.

 -